Pylons/deform/docs/widget.rst

-The :meth:`deform.field.renderer` method is a method which accepts a logical template name (such as ``texinput``) and renders it using the active Deform :term:`renderer`; the default renderer is the ZPT renderer, which uses the templates within the ``deform/templates`` directory within the :mod:`deform` package.
+The :meth:`deform.field.renderer` method is a method which accepts a logical template name (such as ``texinput``) and renders it using the active Deform :term:`renderer`.
+The default renderer is the ZPT renderer, which uses the templates within the ``deform/templates`` directory within the :mod:`deform` package.
 See :ref:`templates` for more information about widget templates.

-Widget Javascript
+Widget JavaScript
 -----------------

 Some built-in Deform widgets require JavaScript.
 In order for the